ojedaf/vCLIMB_website/content/authors/Bernard/_index.md

 ---
 # Display name
-title: Juan León Alcázar
+title: Bernard Ghanem

 # Username (this should match the folder name)
 authors:
-- Juan León Alcázar
+- Bernard Ghanem

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Postdoctoral Fellow at KAUST
+role: Deputy Director of AI Initiative at KAUST

 # Organizations/Affiliations
 organizations: